santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Workshops/Workshop 3.md

 > [!exercise]+ Exercise 4 - Routing Algorithms
 > ![[Screenshot 2017-04-26 13.30.40 1.png]]
 >
-> Using node E as your base, here's how node E builds its routing table, using Dijkstra's algorithm and then using Distance Vector.
+> Using node E as your base, show how node E builds it's routing table, using Dijkstra's algorithm and then using Distance Vector.
 >
 >---
 >